ansys/pyansys-dev-guide/doc/source/how-to/testing.rst

 Requirements for testing dependencies should be included either in :ref:`The
 \`\`setup.py\`\` File`, :ref:`The \`\`pyproject.toml\`\` File` or in a
 ``requirements_tests.txt`` file.
-Notice that only ``pytest`` and ``pytest-cov`` need to be specified as third party dependencies since ``unittest`` is included in `The Python Standard Library <https://docs.python.org/3/library/>`_.
+Notice that only ``pytest`` and ``pytest-cov`` need to be specified as third-party dependencies because``unittest`` is included in `The Python Standard Library <https://docs.python.org/3/library/>`_.

 .. tabs::